bigskysoftware/grugbrain.dev/index.md

 code completion in IDE allow grug not have remembered all API very important!

-java programming nearly impossible without it for grug. really make grug think some time
+java programming nearly impossible without it for grug!

+really make grug think some time

 good debugger worth weight in shiney rocks, in fact also more: when faced with bug grug would often trade all shiney rock and perhaps few children for good debugger and anyway debugger no weigh anything far as grug can tell